 Crew Weekend: August 4-6

 Crew Weekend is also a parent visiting opportunity.
 Beginning in the fourth week of camp, the boys will begin training for the annual Crew Races that are held on the second Parents Weekend.
 It is an exciting time as the boys train within their respective Blue or Red teams to earn a position on the Racing Crew, Second Form, or First Form teams.
 Competitive spirits run high in the several days leading up to the races, with milestone events such as the Crew Bonfire, which is held the night before the big race, and the Blue & Red Parade, where the teams march to the lakefront to kick off the event.
 Be sure to inquire of your son if he is a Blue or Red team member!

-Race Day is August 6th, and this is a long event which starts at 1:30 and goes until 9:15.
-Parents, alumni, and guests will part on the “Upper BallField” and will walk down a wooded trail.
-While we will have shuttle service running, please leave your car with everything you’ll need for the next hours as going back to your car will be a hike!
+Race Day is August 6th, and this is a long event which starts at 2:00 pm and goes until 9:15.
+Parents, alumni, and guests will park on the “Upper BallField” and will walk down a wooded trail.
+We will have shuttle service running for folks with limited mobility.
+Please leave your car with everything you’ll need for the day & evening as going back to your car will be a hike!
 We suggest wearing sturdy shoes for walking on uneven surfaces, sunblock, and even a flashlight for the evening.
 We hope to see you for this exciting weekend!

 A Crew Weekend Primer

 • Red vs. Blue: The camp is divided into two crew teams.
 Every boy is assigned to a team.
 If a camper has had a family member who attended Mowglis at any point during our first 112 years, that boy will be assigned to the same team his familial predecessor was on.